 Using either the slider or text edit, increase the resolution to 50 or more.
 Notice that the Apply button has turned green (or blue on Mac) again.
 This is because changes you make to the object inspector are not immediately enacted.
-The highlighted button is a reminder that the parameters of one or more pipeline objects are "out of sync" with the data that you are viewing.
-Hitting the Apply button will accept these changes whereas hitting the Reset button end will revert the options back to the last time they were applied.
+The highlighted button is a reminder that the parameters of one or more pipeline objects are out of sync with the data that you are viewing.
+Hitting the Apply button will accept these changes whereas hitting the Reset button revert the options back to the last time they were applied.
 Hit the Apply button now.
 The resolution is changed so that it is virtually indistinguishable from a true cylinder.

-Now is a good time to note the undo \checkmark and redo \curvearrowright buttons in the toolbar, which are new to ParaView 3.
+Now is a good time to note the undo And redo to buttons in the toolbar, which are new to ParaView 3.
 Visualizing your data is often an exploratory process, and it is often helpful to revert back to a previous state.
 You can even undo back to the point before your data was created and redo again.
 Try that now.
-There are also special undo camera \checkmark and redo camera buttons.
+There are also special undo camera and and redo camera buttons.
 These allow you to go back and forth between camera angles that you have made so that you no longer have to worry about errant mouse movements ruining that perfect view.

 There are also many options for selecting how objects are rendered.
 You will notice over the 3D view a button for changing the rendering options.
-Clicking this brings up a dialog box that allows you to change things like the background color, the lighting (I prefer the Light Kit set, myself) and annotation.
+Clicking this brings up a dialog box that allows you to change things like the background color, the lighting, and annotation.